adioshun/gitBook_DeepDrive/paper2017-overview-of-services.md

 - path planning and decision-making
 - motion control

-The main functions
-of environment perception for intelligent vehicles are based on lane and road detection, traffic sign recognition, vehicle tracking and behavior analysis, and scene understanding.
+The main functions of environment perception are based on
+- lane and road detection
+- traffic sign recognition
+- vehicle tracking and behavior analysis
+- scene understanding.